atoserik/flask-kube-example/README.md

 # https-ingress branch

-In this branch an intresting solution in implemented: the ingress isexpose a not ciphred service and the cert/key are refered to the single service mapped from the ingress (the flask app in the case).
+In this branch an intresting solution in implemented: the ingress expose a not ciphred service and the cert/key are refered to the single service mapped from the ingress (the flask app in the case).

 With a little more experience on the annotations of the ingress (rewrite-target among the others) more sofisticated implementations are possible each one with its key/cert couple if needed.
 It is also to expose different services some of those that requires https and other that don't.